 Wow.
 Read that twice if you like, I’ll wait.
 We can see how this applies to everything in healthcare from clinical treatment, employee relations, hospice, patient interaction, and research, to innovation and yes, social media.

 What about the current culture?
 We have work to do.
-Dave McClure, the ex-CEO of startup accelerator 500 Startups, recently resigned over allegations of “bad behavior” that is more properly called sexual harassment.
+Dave McClure, the ex-CEO of startup accelerator 500 Startups, resigned over allegations of “bad behavior” that is more properly called sexual harassment.
 Read about his fall in this comprehensive story by The Mercury News, The fall of 500 Startups CEO Dave McClure.

 What’s particularly interesting is this powerful, one-time leader not only took a massive fall from grace, he issued what appeared, at first glance, to be a sincere apology.
 Or perhaps there was a little sorry-not-sorry going on?
 I’ll leave that to you as you read Dave’s mea culpa here, I’m a Creep.
 I’m Sorry.

 I’ve included some research and leadership resources at the end of this blog for reference.
 This week, let’s focus on all aspects of behavior in healthcare.
 What’s ideal and acceptable versus what crosses the line and hampers communication (or worse, creates a road block to communication).